switchswap/switchswap.me/content/posts/2023-04-02-plex-setup-v2.md

 [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager) manages metadata as the name implies.
 It adds some cool dynamic collections and makes my movie thumbnails look pretty!

 ## Watchtower exceptions
-Watchtower did its job too well and my torrent clients kept updating to the latest version.
-Bad for private trackers lol!
-I've since added `"com.centurylinklabs.watchtower.enable=false"` to the gluetun and qbittorrent images to prevent auto-updates just in case.
+Watchtower did its job too well and my torrent clients kept updating to the latest version -- bad for private trackers since they expect specific verions!
+I've since added `com.centurylinklabs.watchtower.enable=false` to the gluetun and qbittorrent images to prevent auto-updates just in case.
 I'll just update those manually.

 # Conclusion
 And that's everything!
-I can add/remove (prob not the best idea to remove lol) drives as I please, my torrents are easier to manage, I have some plex goodies, and hopefully nothing auto-updates into breaking!
+I can add/remove (prob not the best idea to remove) drives as I please, my torrents are easier to manage, I have some plex goodies, and hopefully nothing auto-updates into breaking!
 I've been running this setup for a few months now and so far so good!

 Until next time things break,
 Swap